-• Reproductive health care for women and youth in more than 150 countries – which are home to more than 80 percent of the world’s population.
+- Providing lifesaving sexual and reproductive health care to women and girls in more than 150 countries – which are home to more than 80 percent of the world’s population.

-• Prevention of teen pregnancies, complications of which are the leading cause of death for girls 15 – 19 years old.
+- Preventing teen pregnancies through sexuality education, access to family planning, and combating violence against girls like child marriage.
+Globally, complications from pregnancy and childbirth are the leading cause of death for girls 15 – 19 years old.

 - Working to end child marriage, which puts girls at risk of early pregnancy and motherhood, domestic violence, and losing access to education and employment opportunities.
 Today, 1 in 5 women alive was married as a child.